Cathie Harrop L.R.S.M. L.T.C.L.

 Cathie has trained and developed young voices for many years, enabling her students to gain the confidence to sing in front of an audience as well learn technique and interpretation of songs to a level that has enabled them to take international exams.
 Many of her students have progressed through the grades and then achieved their letters with Trinity College or Associated Board of the Royal Schools of Music.

-She also coaches many singers to gain credits in NCEA performance standards at a number of schools.
+She has also coached many singers to gain credits in NCEA performance standards at a number of schools.

 She helps many mature singers on a short term basis helping them to achieve their own personal vocal goals e.g. auditions, specific performances or coaching in a particular vocal skill. (back to top)